-- C. Complainant means an individual who is alleged to be the victim of conduct that could constitute Sexual Harassment.
-While a Title IX Coordinator can, in certain circumstances, sign a Formal Complaint, doing so does not make the Title IX Coordinator the Complainant. - D. Respondent means the person who has been reported to be the perpetrator of conduct that could constitute Sexual Harassment. - E. Formal Complaint means a document filed by a Complainant or signed by the Title IX Coordinator alleging Sexual Harassment against a Respondent and requesting that the School investigate the allegation of Sexual Harassment.
+- E. Complainant means an individual who is alleged to be the victim of conduct that could constitute Sexual Harassment.
+While a Title IX Coordinator can, in certain circumstances, sign a Formal Complaint, doing so does not make the Title IX Coordinator the Complainant. - F. Respondent means the person who has been reported to be the perpetrator of conduct that could constitute Sexual Harassment. - G. Formal Complaint means a document filed by a Complainant or signed by the Title IX Coordinator alleging Sexual Harassment against a Respondent and requesting that the School investigate the allegation of Sexual Harassment.
 At the time of filing a Formal Complaint, a Complainant must be participating in or attempting to participate in an Education Program or Activity of the School.
-As described more below, a Formal Complaint may be filed with the Title IX Coordinator or another person designated under this Policy in person, by mail, or by electronic mail, using the contact information listed in this Policy.
+As described below, a Formal Complaint may be filed with the Title IX Coordinator or another person designated under this Policy in person, by mail, or by electronic mail, using the contact information listed in this Policy.
 As used in this definition, "document filed by a Complainant" means a document or electronic submission (such as by e-mail or through an online portal provided for this purpose by the School) that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the Formal Complaint.
-Where the Title IX Coordinator signs a Formal Complaint, the Title IX Coordinator is not a Complainant or otherwise a party. - F. Employee, for the purposes of this Policy, means all non-Student employees of the School5, including faculty, staff, adjuncts, and administrators. - G. Third Party, for the purposes of this Policy, includes certain third-party affiliates, including volunteers, vendors, visitors, and independent contractors. - H. Student, for the purposes of this Policy, means all students at the School, except for full-time Employees of the School who are also taking classes at the School (for the purposes of this Policy, those individuals are considered Employees).
-The term "Student" otherwise includes all individuals taking classes at the School, including all degree and non-degree Students.
+Where the Title IX Coordinator signs a Formal Complaint, the Title IX Coordinator is not a Complainant or otherwise a party. - H. Employee, for the purposes of this Policy, means all non-Student employees of the School4, including faculty, staff, adjuncts, and administrators. - I. Third Party, for the purposes of this Policy, includes certain third-party affiliates, including volunteers, vendors, visitors, and independent contractors. - J. Student, for the purposes of this Policy, means all students at the School, except for full-time Employees of the School who are also taking classes at the School